freqtrade/freqtrade/docs/strategy-customization.md

     Although the ticker data structure is a part of the ccxt Unified Interface, the values returned by this method can vary for different exchanges.
-For instance, many exchanges do not return `vwap` values, the FTX exchange does not always fills in the `last` field (so it can be None), etc. So you need to carefully verify the ticker data returned from the exchange you are working with.
+For instance, many exchanges do not return `vwap` values, the FTX exchange does not always fills in the `last` field (so it can be None), etc. So you need to carefully verify the ticker data returned from the exchange and add appropriate error handling / defaults.

 ***
 ### Additional data (Wallets)